“About?!?” Hmmm .. where to begin?

 Up until December of 2011, almost 27 years of the radio part of our relationship were spent co-hosting, what became, Chicago’s #1 overnight radio show on WGN.
 Although we no longer face the demands of a daily radio show schedule, we still maintain our residence as part of the WGN Radio family with occasional “drive-by” shows and guest appearances.

 The year 2015 also marked, what would have been, the 100th birthday for a dear friend, the legendary Les Paul.
 As a part of the year long celebration, our first book, “A Little More Les“, containing conversations, photos and memories from our treasured friendship is now available.

 Along with our love of music, we continue our love of interesting things on wheels and you can regularly find our Video Road Tests posted on Consumer Guide Automotive’s Daily Drive website.

-Here’s a link to our personal homepage, SteveAndJohnnie.com and links to some of the other places we hang out in cyberspace like our Facebook page, our Twitter page, our Yahoo Group, our YouTube Channel, and, of course, the main page of our “Both Sides Now” blog.
+Here’s a link to our personal homepage, SteveAndJohnnie.com and links to some of the other places we hang out in cyberspace like our Facebook page, our Twitter page, our YouTube Channel, our WGN radio page, and, of course, the main page of our “Both Sides Now” blog.

 Our time spent in the legendary WGN studios has provided a lot of good memories…

 Ranking high among them was the night in 2010 when the Governor of the State of Illinois, Pat Quinn, paid a visit to our studio to issue a proclamation for “Steve & Johnnie Day.”